Mising people: 20th century

-The Misings currently have some state autonomy under Mising Autonomous Council (MAC), which was formed in 1995 following violent clashes in the early 90s for greater autonomy.
+The Misings currently have some state autonomy under Mising Autonomous Council (MAC), which was formed in 1995 following popular agitations for greater autonomy.
 MAC includes 40 constituencies in eight upper Assam districts comprising core areas and satellite areas.
+Core areas denote territorially compact and contiguous regions predominantly inhabited by Misings, where they comprise half or more than half of the overall population locally, rather than necessarily in individual villages.
+Satellite areas denote territorially non-contiguous regions primarily inhabited by Misings, where they comprise half or more of the total in the cluster, rather than necessarily in individual villages.
 Executive Councillor from 36 constituencies are elected democratically while 4 other members are elected through the state government.
-Tensions have occurred between the Misings and other communities regarding the inclusion of a few non-Mising villages in MAC.
+Ethnic tensions have occurred in the MAC area between the Misings and other communities.